PaloAltoNetworks/google-cloud-hub-spoke-tutorial/README.md

 <img src="images/diagram_egress.png">

-1. In Cloud Shell, establish an SSH session with `VM B` in the `Spoke 2` network.
+1. Establish an SSH session with `VM B` in the `Spoke 2` network.
 The external load balancer distributes the request to the VM-Series.
 The VM-Series inspects and translates the traffic to `VM B`.

     ```
     ssh paloalto@<EXTERNAL_LB_IP> -i ~/.ssh/vmseries-tutorial